JosKlever/mainwp-code-snippets/README.md

 - **show-ghost-updates**: If WordPress shows an available update but you can't find it on the Updates screen, it might be hidden.
 This script helps you find it.
 - **options-autloaded-size**: Check the total size of autoloaded options on a site and if it's more than a set value also show the 10 largest keys.
+- **remove-autoloaded-dirsize-transient**: On older versions of WordPress (<6.7) the Site Health information for Directories and Sizes was stored in an autoloaded transient.
+This script deletes that transient.
+The next time it's calculated it will be stored with autoload = off